Language-Technology-Assessment/European-open-AI-index/pages/guides/model-types.md

 ### Agentic LLMs
 **Agentic LLMs** are LLMs specifically tuned to interface with tools or to perform web-based tasks.
 Given that both the approaches taken and the applications for which agentic LLMs are designed vary widely, it is difficult to say anything about this group in a general sense.
 However, a few common facts hold.
 Firstly, agentic LLMs tend to specialize in either augmenting an LLM to interface well with external tools (e.g. a way of constructing and running programs), or in acting as sophisticated web-based agents.
 Agentic LLMs also tend to be quite experimental, with each adopting novel techniques for optimizing agentic actions.

-Given the emergent nature of agentic models, there are many potential issues still to work out.
+Given the emergent nature of agentic models, there are many potential barriers that still need to be addressed.
 Most notably, agentic LLMs are usually not sufficiently open-source and [potentially pose inherent security risks](https://techcrunch.com/2025/03/07/signal-president-meredith-whittaker-calls-out-agentic-ai-as-having-profound-security-and-privacy-issues/).
 Future research remains to demonstrate the potential utility of such models and investigate how they can be constructed in an open manner.

 ## Image, video, and audio models
 Although text-based LLMs represent the most popular use case and have seen the most activity in terms of model development, there is also a wide variety of AI models capable of generating audiovisual media of various kinds.
 Here we highlight the most notable types.